-the parts of a butchered animal that are considered inedible by human beings; carrion.
+the parts of a butchered animal that are considered inedible by human beings; discarded viscera.

 refuse; rubbish; garbage: Before the agent comes to appraise the house, let’s get someone to haul away all this offal in the backyard.

 - awful, offal

 Dictionary.com Unabridged Based on the Random House Unabridged Dictionary, © Random House, Inc. 2024

 Awarded a Michelin star in 2019, Il Giglio crafts tasting menus combining traditional peasant staples such as snails, offal, or pigeon with luxury comforts like sea urchin spaghetti.

 Every page is kind of intense, from fish offal through the aging and charcuterie and even the turducken.A Hearty Lasagna Recipe That Swaps Ground Beef for Ground Tuna | Monica Burton | September 1, 2021 | Eater

 The food truck serves pig offal, which has been proven to contain high levels of nandrolone.The Brutal Uncertainty of the Shelby Houlihan Verdict | Martin Fritz Huber | June 15, 2021 | Outside Online

 This is the home base of the "King of offal," Chris Cosentino.

 Incanto is the home base of the “King of offal,” who is known for cooking any part of any animal.